America’s Incredible Legacy of Fighting Global Hunger

 World Food Program USA is proud to be part of a strong and diverse coalition of voices calling for hunger relief to remain a bipartisan issue in the years ahead.

-The incoming Trump administration will inherit this bipartisan legacy at a time when the world has set its sights on ending hunger by 2030.
+Current and future administrations will inherit this bipartisan legacy at a time when the world has set its sights on ending hunger by 2030.
 It’s an especially ambitious goal given the global refugee crisis and the impacts of a changing climate that are driving more people into hunger.

 Progress will depend on you, our ZeroHunger heroes.
 You make it possible for the World Food Programme to reach people in some of the most dire circumstances in the world — and your support is needed now more than ever.